danielhouri/WhatsApp/README.md

 ### `Run the project`
-To run the project you need to enter in the terminal.
-You have to install the following before to run:
+To run the project you need to open the terminal and to install the following before running:
 * node JS
 * npm
 * react-router-dom